psu13/mutable-hakyll/posts/looking-at-what-you-cannot-see.md

 ultimate allure of science.

 I of course ended up working with computers, which are nothing if not strange and invisible puzzles.
-But they don't tell you too much about the big questins, like how the universe began.
+But they don't tell you too much about the big questions, like how the universe began.
 At least not directly.
 I still like to try and keep up with astrophysics though.
-The ability of humans to look at what they cannot see is ultimately the only reason to have any real hope for the future these days.
+The ability of humans to look at and learn about what they cannot see is ultimately the only reason to have any real hope for the future these days.
 So let's hope it works.